 There are plenty of lovely beachfront places to stay on Sanibel, but accommodations are a bit expensive, even during the off season.

-Sanibel has motels, hotels and condos, but we love the Old Florida feel of several complexes of old-fashioned beach cottages.
+Sanibel Island hotels: Sanibel has motels, hotels and condos, but we love the Old Florida feel of several complexes of old-fashioned beach cottages.
 (Places like these, once common in Florida, are getting rare.)
 They’re not cheap, but take a look at: Shalimar Cottages, Tropical Winds, Waterside Inn or Castaways if that appeals to you.
-(And be prepared for room rates upwards of $200 a night.)
+(And be prepared for room rates upwards of $250 a night.)

-Campers have only one choice, but it’s an attractive park with a good location, unusual amenities and a real Florida feel: Periwinkle Trailer Park, 1119 Periwinkle Way.
-Winter rates are $55 a night.
+Campers have only one choice, but it’s a gem — an attractive park with a good location, unusual amenities and a real Florida feel: Periwinkle Trailer Park, 1119 Periwinkle Way.

 Sanibel Island restaurants: There are many choices you’ll find rated on Yelp and Tripadvisor.

 My family has always visited two other long-time restaurants on our Sanibel trips.
 Both are located on Captiva Island: The Bubble Room is filled with kitsch and collectibles crammed into every space and gets good ratings on its food, especially desserts.
 It’s a place that gets lots of points for novelty.
 The Mucky Duck is a pub right on the sand on Captiva Island with sunset views.

 Things to do on and near Sanibel Island

 - Sanibel Island is kayak paradise.
 Here’s a guide to where and how to explore by kayak.

 - Sanibel bike trails take you to all the best spots.